“There is no greater impediment to the advancement of knowledge than the ambiguity of words.” –Thomas Reid

 Can be used two ways: 1. as a synonym for a project or other collaboration between you and your client, or 2. as a measure of audience interaction (e.g., “my audience is much more engaged now that I’m spending more time on my Facebook page”).

-A painful issue that a business is aware of.
+A painful issue that a business is aware of and would happily pay money to alleviate.
 Potentially the answer an owner would give to a question like, “What keeps you up at night?"

 A pricing model in which the sellers (i.e., you) provide a single, specific price for an entire project.
 Typically, this price is based on the seller’s costs (e.g., time and materials).
 Compare to Hourly Billing and Value Pricing.